linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    ssh youruser@your-server-ip
    ```

-   - If the

- email is verified, access is granted.
+   - If the email is verified, access is granted.
 If not, the user will be prompted to verify their email.

 ---

 ### **Optional Enhancements**

-1. **Token Expiry**: Add an `expires_at` column to the `emails` table to set a limit on how long the verification link is valid.
+1. **Token Expiry**: Add an `expires_at` column to the `emails` table to set an expiry time for the verification link.

 2. **Improved Security**: Secure email transmission via SSL/TLS and limit access by IP address for added security.